The author lives in a quiet seaside community in lower Puna on the Big Island. He's an avid gardener, traveler, and photographer.

 You’ve just arrived at one of the busiest airports in the world: Incheon International Airport, South Korea.
 It’s only 6:50 in the morning.
 Your connecting flight is at 8:00 this evening.
 What to do for the next 13 hours?
 You’ve never been to Seoul before, why not take this opportunity to get out of the airport and do some sightseeing?
 To make it easier, Incheon International Airport offers Free Transit Tours—guided tours to visit some of the most popular tourist destinations in Seoul—specifically geared toward travelers with a long airport layover.
-There are several tour options, varying from 1 to 5 hours, and you can book a tour at any of the Transit Tour Desks located inside the airport.
+There are several tour options, varying from one to five hours, and you can book a tour at any of the Transit Tour Desks located inside the airport.

 Gyeongbokgung Palace is the grandest and most beautiful palace in Korea.
 Built in the 14th century, it served as the home of the Joseon Dynasty Kings and royal families.
 Located in the heart of Seoul, Gyeongbokgung (means “Greatly Blessed by Heaven”) Palace is a massive complex of some 500 large and small palaces, with countless gates, bridges, gardens, and courtyards.
 These magnificent structures have survived centuries of wars, disasters, and neglect.
 Many have been carefully restored to their former glory, thanks to the South Korean government.

 It can take hours to walk through the immense palace complex!
 During the tour, the tour guide points out some major buildings, like the Throne Hall, the Council Hall, the King’s Residence, and explains their historical significance.
 You will have a chance to climb up an enormous staircase and peek inside the Inner Chamber where Kings once slept!
-Another highlight is the breathtaking Gyeonghoeru Pavilion—built on an island in the middle of a lake and connected to the palace grounds by 3 spectacular stone bridges.
+Another highlight is the breathtaking Gyeonghoeru Pavilion—built on an island in the middle of a lake and connected to the palace grounds by three spectacular stone bridges.

-Being the #1 tourist attraction in Seoul, Gyeongbokgung Palace is always crowded.
+Being the number one tourist attraction in Seoul, Gyeongbokgung Palace is always crowded.
 Dozens of tour buses line up in the parking lot and the endless throngs of tourists can be challenging.

-After 2 hours of exploring the palace, it’s time to go to the next attraction.
+After two hours of exploring the palace, it’s time to go to the next attraction.

 Whether you experience enlightenment or not, you will feel calm once you step inside the temple’s courtyard.
 During Buddha’s Birthday month, the courtyard is decorated with hundreds of colorful Nirvana fish lanterns.
 The main temple (Main Dharma Hall) is situated at the center, under the shade of a majestic Pagoda Tree which is about 450 years old!